gbmhunter/eng-calcs-js/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.0.2.0 2013/06/08 Re-arranged table so adding new rows makes more sense.
+v1.0.3.0 2013/06/09 Heat flow table meant to be adding copied row into middle of table, but throwing DOM exception. v1.0.2.0 2013/06/08 Re-arranged table so adding new rows makes more sense.
 Fixed version number. v1.0.1.1 2013/06/08 Changelog now in table format. v1.0.1.0 2013/06/08 Heat flow calc can now add more rows.